 Tutoring is offered in approximately 100 courses, including mathematics, languages, business, physics, chemistry, and computer science.
 Students can participate in scheduled small-group tutoring Monday through Friday during daytime hours at two campus locations: Palo Verde West (north campus) and in MU 14.
-Walk-in tutoring is available Sunday through Thursday during evening hours in Palo Verde West as well as in all FYE sites.
-Residential and offcampus students are welcome to use tutoring services in all locations.
+Walk-in tutoring is available Sunday through Thursday during evening hours in Palo Verde West as well as in all FYE Residence Halls.
+Residential and off-campus students are welcome to use tutoring services in all locations.

-The peer coaching program provides structured assistance to ASU students to help improve general academic skills such as time and stress management, organizational strategies, textbook reading, and test preparation.
+The peer coaching program provides structured assistance to ASU students to help improve general academic skills, including time and stress management, organizational strategies, textbook reading, and test preparation.
 Students can be seen on a walk-in basis or by appointment.
 Those who qualify can schedule weekly meetings with a peer coach throughout the semester.
 Peer coaches regularly present workshops on academic skills topics.

-The LRC offers students two options to improve their software skills: individual instruction and group workshops.
-Students can walk in or schedule individual instruction sessions with software specialists or participate in group workshops in LRC instructional labs.
-These are located in the Memorial Union (Montgomery Lab), Palo Verde West, and SSV 392.
+The LRC offers students two options to improve their software skills: individual tutoring and group workshops.
+Students can walk in or schedule tutoring sessions with software specialists or participate in workshops offered in LRC instructional labs.
+These are located in the Memorial Union (Montgomery Instructional Lab), Palo Verde West, and SSV 392

-For more information or to register for workshops, call the LRC in Palo Verde West at 480/965-6254 or in the Memorial Union at 480/965-7728, or access the Web site at www.asu.edu/lrc.
+For more information or to register for workshops, call the LRC in Palo Verde West at 480/965-6254 or in MU 14 at 480/965-7728, or access the Web site at www.asu.edu/lrc.